About This Ford F-150 Build

 What We Recommend for Ford F-150 Owners

-Don't fall for cheap spacers if you can help it.
-They put unnecessary stress on your wheel bearings and suspension bushings.
-Buy wheels with the correct offset from the factory instead of forcing a bad fit with hardware.
+Avoid spacers if you can possibly help it.
+They introduce unnecessary stress on your wheel bearings and lead to wobbles at highway speeds.
+Choose a wheel with the correct backspacing from the start and save yourself the headache.

 Style and Build Analysis